-Over the last few years, Chinese beauty brands have been stealing share from the foreign players that have long dominated China’s beauty market.
+Over the last few years, Chinese beauty brands have been stealing share from the foreign players that have long dominated China’s cosmetic market.
 Although foreign brands still lead in the higher end of the market, middle and lower ranges have been impacted by some upstart Chinese brands.

 The key drivers behind this are the Guochao trend favoring domestic brands, rising beauty awareness in lower-tier cities, attractive prices, constant product updates, canny co-branding, keenly timed limited editions and other innovative marketing approaches.